 3. Witness Member:

 3.1.
-Members that witness (as defined within this Directive), the use of deadly force may be placed on administrative leave and/or placed in a temporary altered duty assignment following such an incident.
-This may also be referred to the Employee Assistance Program and assigned a Traumatic Incident Committee or Peer Support Team member.
+Members that witness (as defined within this Directive) the use of deadly force may be placed on administrative leave and/or placed in a temporary altered duty assignment following such an incident.
+This may also be referred to the EAP Coordinator and assigned a Traumatic Incident Committee or Peer Support Team member.

 3.2.
-These decisions, as well as the return to work process, will be determined on a case by case basis by the Assistant Chief of the witness member in consultation with the Employee Assistance Program Coordinator, the witness member, and their assigned Traumatic Incident Committee or Peer Support Team member.
+These decisions, as well as the return to work process, will be determined on a case by case basis by the Assistant Chief of the witness member in consultation with the EAP Coordinator, the witness member, and their assigned Traumatic Incident Committee or Peer Support Team member.

 3.3.
 This procedure recognizes that witnessing such an event, though not being directly involved in the use of deadly force, can still have a significant impact on members.

-4.1.
-In exceptional circumstances, the Chief of Police, reserves the ability to have a member remain on administrative leave beyond the provisions outlined in within this directive.
+6.1.
+In exceptional circumstances, the Chief of Police or their designee, reserves the ability to have a member remain on administrative leave beyond the time periods outlined in this directive.

-4.3.6.
-There is an objective basis for the Chief of Police, to believe that the member may be terminated for employment.
+6.3.6.
+There is an objective basis for the Chief of Police to believe that the member may be terminated from employment.